RamsinghLab/curriculum/README.md

 We've been containerizing analyses in Docker lately (so that BaseSpace can run them).
 Melissa Gymrek wrote a general overview of why this is useful: http://melissagymrek.com/science/2014/08/29/docker-reproducible-research.html

-#Statistics, design of experiments, and machine learning basics:#
+#Statistics, design of experiments, and so forth:#

 Note: Substitute "data science" or whatever phrase you favor, if it makes you feel better